 - The symptoms cause significant distress or problems in social, occupational or other areas of functioning.

 The attitude and personal preferences (for example, about food, activities, clothes) of a person with dissociative identity disorder may suddenly shift and then shift back.
-The identities happen involuntarily and are unwanted and cause distress.
+The shift in identities happen involuntarily, are unwanted and cause distress.
 People with dissociative identity disorder may feel that they have suddenly become observers of their own speech and actions, or their bodies may feel different (e.g., like a small child, like the opposite gender, huge and muscular).

 The Sidran Institute notes that a person with dissociative identity disorder “feels as if she has within her two or more entities, each with its own way of thinking and remembering about herself and her life.
 It is important to keep in mind that although these alternate states may feel or appear to be very different, they are all manifestations of a single, whole person.”
 Other names used to describe these alternate states including “alternate personalities,” “alters,” “states of consciousness” and “identities.”